-), Lillian Reynolds (Louis Fletcher), and Michael's wife/co-worker Karen Brace (Natalie Wood), develop a device called "The Hat", which can videotape one's experiences while you're having them, then play the tape back to anyone.
+A team of research scientists led by Dr. Lillian Reynolds (Louise Fletcher) and Dr. Michael Brace (Christopher Walken) and later joined by Michael's wife/co-worker Karen Brace (Wood) develop a device called "The Hat", which can record one's experiences while you're having them, then play the tape back to anyone.

-The movie goes on to push other problems with the development of this technology, some good, some bad.
+The movie goes on to show other problems with the development of this technology, some good, some bad.
 The consequences of being able to receive others' experiences is not always so good.
-During the film, one of Michael's co-worker's becomes addicted to the bootleg video where another co-worker taped himself and his very attractive girlfriend having sex.
-One particular tape was so bad, so black that it would cause psychosis if you saw it; of course, his curious son plays it and has a psychotic break that sends him to the hospital.
+During the film, one of Michael's co-worker's becomes addicted to a section of a tape where a co-worker taped himself and his girlfriend having sex.
+He had cut out the section where orgasm occurred and played it in a continuous loop for hours.
+There's also a tape—part of a library of tapes developed to brainwash and torture people—that was so horrible that it would cause psychosis if you played it.Michael's curious son plays it and has a psychotic break that sends him to the hospital but does recover.

-Michael's hypocrisy of becoming addicted to seeing a particular video becomes evident when his colleague, Lillian, videotapes her own death from a heart attack, and he attempts every effort to be able to see it because the tape doesn't end with her death - it keeps recording her experience as she enters the afterlife.
+The remainder of the story revolves around Michael honoring his late friend.
+He's determined to finish playing a particular tape that his colleague and friend, Lillian, had made of her own death from a heart attack, and he makes every effort to be able to see it because the tape doesn't end with her death - it keeps recording her experience as she enters the afterlife.

 Some tropes exposed by the film:

-- Another Man's Terror: When Michael plays back Lillian's final recording, he experiences everything she did when she died.
-And as Michael says himself, "It's a chance to take a scientific look at the scariest thing a person ever has to face."
+- Another Man's Terror: When Michael plays back Lillian's final recording, he experiences everything she did when she died.Michael Anthony Brace: It's a chance to take a scientific look at the scariest thing a person ever has to face.

 - Bloody Bowels of Hell: Michael sees a brief vision of this on Lillian's tape.